duolu/fmkit/README.md

 The FMKit library contains a set of Python code and scripts to model and process in-air-handwriting signals.
 See the "code" folder.
 An overview is shown as follows.

 * code/fmkit ---> The main library code.
-The "core" module contains the classes modeling the finger motion signal.
-The "vis" module contains functions to plot and animate the signal and the trajectory.
+  * The "core" module contains the classes modeling the finger motion signal.
+  * The "vis" module contains functions to plot and animate the signal and the trajectory.
+  * The "utils" module contains common utility code.
 * code/test ---> Testing code, which can be considered as some examples of using the library.
 * code/data_temp ---> Some example in-air-handwriting signals, collected using two devices.